humanmade/webpack-helpers/docs/index.md

 ## Background

 An enterprise-scale WordPress project involves a large number of individual themes & custom plugins, and any of these components may contain frontend scripts or styles.
-This package provides **configuration generators, reusable Webpack configuration fragments, and associated helper methods** that would otherwise need to be duplicated across each project component.
+This package provides _**configuration generators, reusable Webpack configuration fragments, and associated helper methods**_ that would otherwise need to be duplicated across each project component.

+**What about `@wordpress/scripts`?**

 `@humanmade/webpack-helpers` is not meant to replace the core [`@wordpress/scripts` package](https://developer.wordpress.org/block-editor/packages/packages-scripts/) — if you need to package a single bundle for a theme or custom block plugin, that library may be a better option for your project.